pollett/crawler/README.md

   - Docker: make
     - This will not terminate when finished, just output `Crawl complete`

+Tests can be run with:
+  - go test crawler/...
+  - Run automatically when calling make (but output is near start of stream)

 ## Considerations

   - Only crawls `a` and `img` tags, trivial to expand linkparser to match more